SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/anyon_qpu.md

    realm:         test-realm
 ```

-Alternatively, one can use the `get_metadata` function to obtain a `Dict` object corresponding to the QPU information:
+Alternatively, we can use the `get_metadata` function to obtain a `Dict` object
+that contains information about the `qpu`:

 ```jldoctest anyon_qpu_tutorial
 get_metadata(qpu)